Cody Risien: Professional career

 Risien was drafted 183rd overall in the seventh round of the 1979 NFL Draft by the Cleveland Browns.
 In his rookie season, he started 10 games and played in all 16 as the Browns had a 9–7 record.
 He also made the All-Rookie Team.
 At 6 ft 7, he was the tallest guard in league history at the time.

 After that season, Risien moved to the tackle position.
 This time he started all the games as the Browns held an 11–5 record in 1980 and won the AFC Central Division title.
 However, they lost to the Oakland Raiders in the divisional round.

 The following season, the Browns fell to a 5–11 record.
 A lockout-shortened season then gave them a 4–5 record, good enough to get into the playoffs where they lost to the Raiders once again.

 In 1984, Risien missed the entire regular season due to a preseason knee injury.
 He returned in 1985, helping the Browns clinch another AFC Central Division title.
 In 1986, he made his first Pro Bowl appearance.
 In his final season, he played every game despite tearing cartilage in his knee.

 Risien announced on March 22, 1990 that he was retiring.
 However, he reported to training camp in June the following season to try to play for an 11th season.
 A few days later, he officially retired.

 Post-playing career

 Before turning pro, Risien had graduated from with a degree from the Texas A&M School of Architecture in 1979.
 In 1990, Risien began working in the construction industry in Cleveland for Schirmer Construction.
 A decade later, he moved back to Texas and began working with a large construction company based in Austin.
 Cody worked at Austin Commercial, a large commercial construction manager, as a Sr. Project Manager for over 20 years prior to retiring.
 He also did ministry, becoming a lay minister at the St. Barnabas Episcopal Church in Bay Village.

 Personal life

 Cody is married to Amy (Hough) Risien.
-Cody has three daughters.
+Cody has seven daughters.
+4 of them are step daughters.
 They live in the greater Austin area with his wife, Amy.